IntensiveCoLearning/english_3rd/zhouCode.md

 These young mountain bikers are spending their afternoon racing on the trails.

 easy

+DD119

+So rainy day today, so I think I might do something that’s been needing to be done lose submits we need we don’t for a while.

+这句吞音严重

+something that's -> sump'n nass

+needing to be done -> needn d' be done
 <!-- DAILY_CHECKIN_2025-09-27_END -->
 <!-- Content_END -->
 ## 写：